nsrr/heartbeat-documentation/pages/manuals/blood-collection-processing/4-04-01-supplies.md

 ### 4.4.1 Supplies

-The following supplies should be stocked in the patient’s room urine collection:
+The following supplies should be stocked in the patient’s room for urine collection:

  * Antiseptic wipes
  * Sterile specimen container